netease-im/camellia/docs/redis-proxy/supported_commands.md

 * Partially Supported 1
   only support while no custom sharding
-  since 1.1.4, PUBSUB support multi-write, will sub first write redis resource, pub all write redis resource
+  PUBSUB commands support multi-write, will sub first write redis resource, pub all write redis resource
 ```
 ##PUBSUB(will sub first write redis resource, pub all write redis resource)
 SUBSCRIBE,PUBLISH,UNSUBSCRIBE,PSUBSCRIBE,PUNSUBSCRIBE,PUBSUB,SSUBSCRIBE,SUNSUBSCRIBE,SPUBLISH,
 ```

 * Partially Supported 2
-  only support while have singleton-upstream(no custom sharding) (standalone-redis or redis-sentinel or redis-cluster)
+  only support while have singleton-upstream(no custom sharding) (redis-standalone or redis-sentinel or redis-cluster)
-  since 1.2.6, TRANSACTION commands support multi-write only when read-resources without multi and read-resource equals to the first write resource
+  TRANSACTION commands support multi-write only when read-redis-resource is single(not random or order) and read-redis-resource equals to the first write-redis-resource
 ```
 ##TRANSACTION(keys must in same slot)
 MULTI,DISCARD,EXEC,WATCH,UNWATCH,